Henry Villard: Personal life

 Henry Villard died of a stroke at his country home, Thorwood Park, in Dobbs Ferry, New York.
 He was interred in the Sleepy Hollow Cemetery in Sleepy Hollow, New York.
 His autobiography was published posthumously, in 1904.
 The monument at his grave site was executed by Karl Bitter.

-After his death, his daughter brought a suit against the executors and trustees of his will.
+Three years after his death, his daughter Helen brought a suit against the executors and trustees of his will.
 She claimed that Villard was of unsound mind when he made the will and was the result of fraudulent influence exercised over him by his wife and his two sons.
-In the will, she was only left $25,000 due to the fact the she married against her father's wishes.
+In the will, she was only left $25,000 due to the fact that she married against her father's wishes.
 She contended that there was no mention of the $200,000 worth of securities she said her father claimed to have left her.
-His daughter lost her suit as the Judge ruled that her delay had forfeited the right to attack the will.
+Helen lost her suit as the Judge ruled in 1905 that her delay in filing suit had forfeited the right to attack the will.
+An appeal was rejected by the courts in 1910.

 Descendants

 Through his son Harold, he was the grandfather of Henry Serrano Villard (1900–1996), the foreign service officer and ambassador, and Vincent Serrano Villard, and Mariquita Villard Platov.

-Through his son Oswald, he was the grandfather of Dorothea Marshall Villard Hammond (1907–1994), a member of the American University in Cairo, Henry Hilgard Villard (1911–1983), the head of the economics department at the City College of New York and the first male president of Planned Parenthood of New York City, and Oswald Garrison Villard, Jr. (1916–2004), a professor of electrical engineering at Stanford University.
+Through his son Oswald, he was the grandfather of Dorothea Marshall Villard Hammond (1907–1994), a member of the American University in Cairo, Henry Hilgard Villard (1911–1983), the head of the economics department at the City College of New York and the first male president of Planned Parenthood of New York City, and Oswald Garrison Villard Jr. (1916–2004), a professor of electrical engineering at Stanford University.

 Residences

 In the late 1870s, Villard bought an old country estate known as "Thorwood Park" in Dobbs Ferry, New York.
-The home, which featured sweeping views of the Hudson River, was redecorated by Charles Follen McKim of McKim, Mead and White in the early 1880s.
+The home, which featured sweeping views of the Hudson River, was renovated by Charles Follen McKim of McKim, Mead and White in the early 1880s.

 In 1884, Villard hired Joseph M. Wells of the architecture firm McKim, Mead and White to design and construct the Villard Houses, which appear as one building but in fact is six separate residences.
 The houses are located at 455 Madison Avenue between 50th and 51st Street in Manhattan with four of the homes opening onto the courtyard facing Madison, while the other two had entrances on 51st Street.
 The homes are in the Romanesque Revival style with neo-Renaissance touches and feature elaborate interiors by prominent artists including John La Farge, Augustus Saint-Gaudens, and Maitland Armstrong.

 After Villard's bankruptcy, the Villard House was purchased by Elisabeth Mills Reid (1857–1931), wife of Whitelaw Reid, a diplomat and the editor of the New York Tribune, and the daughter of Darius Ogden Mills and the sister of Ogden Mills, bankers and financiers.